jkminder/dlab-runai-images/README.md

 - H100: `--node-pools h100`
 - V100: `--node-pools v100`

-(Yes, you spottet it correctly, `--node-pools v100` is the default node pool and the a100 node pool is called default :shrug:) (edite
+(Yes, you spottet it correctly, `--node-pools v100` is the default node pool and the a100 node pool is called default :shrug:)

 Different GPUs have different costs:
 A100 is 0.38CHF/h, V100 0.20CHF/h and H100 0.68CHF/h (09.11.24)